 Dealing with the School System

 A positive relationship with key staff members of your child’s school district is helpful and important.
-Your goal is to establish a strong, cooperative working group that includes your child’s teachers, therapists, other professionals, and the district staff.
-Being actively engaged as a member of your child’s educational team can win respect from the school personnel and provide you with useful information and connections.
+Aim to form a solid, cooperative team with your child’s teachers, therapists, other professionals, and district staff.
+Active involvement in your child’s educational team can earn respect from school personnel and offer valuable information and connections.
 Here are ways you can demonstrate your commitment:

-- Attend all Individualized Family Service Plan (IFSP) or IEP meetings, or as many as you can (contact the team in advance if you need to reschedule).
+- Attend all Individualized Family Service Plan (IFSP) or IEP meetings.
+Contact the team in advance if you need to reschedule.

 - Maintain consistent communication with team members between team meetings.

 - Call or email team members to keep informed about your child’s educational progress and to provide information to staff.